jango89/next-release-information-bot/README.md

 2. Displays which machines we need to deploy, based on current running instances.
 3. Displays all the latest artifacts available to release.
 4. Link to open the splunk for continous monitoring.
-5. All the information on one google chat thread.
+5. All the information on one google chat/slack thread.

 ### Usages